Department Chair & Professor

 Courses Currently Teaching

-- BMA 173 Information Systems and Business Applications
+- MIS 173 Information Systems and Business Applications

-- BMA 478 Implementation of Business Computer Systems
+- MIS 478 Implementation of Business Computer Systems

 Dr. McGowan’s research interests include ethical issues of computers and business, electronic textbooks, electronic data interchange (EDI), and pedagogical issues of information technology.
 He received a Best Paper Award for the paper, “Pedagogical Strategies for Teaching Moral Minimalism,” at the 2010 International Conference on Learning and Administration in Higher Education.
 He also received a Best Paper Award for the paper, “Ethical Decision Making and Copying Software: The Impact of the Ideology of Computer Socialists,” in the 2003 volume of Issues in Information Systems.